ankumar/software-design/README.md

 >>
 >> swyx has, presumably by happenstance, happened to show up on a number of podcasts i've been monitoring.  i agree that he's got a very refreshing take on how to learn, how to grow, and he's got a great story backing up his philosophy given his transition from finance to software.
 Quinn, Henry - this is actually a really great article (i'm perusing it) that i hadn't run into before.  i think it'd be a great thing to share on the blast i did in general, just to whet people's appetites for what's motivating us to do this kind of exploration in the first place

-:arrow_up: thread inside a company focused on **challenges** & an instance of organic influence from public domain & open source.
+:arrow_up: thread inside a company focused on **challenges [1]** & an instance of organic influence from public domain & open source.
 This **distributed [2]** is how we should think about acceleration of 10+ years and 100s of man years of work involved driving changes across organizations.

 1. Application Modernization & Databases
 2. Analytics, AI & Machine Learning